Deliciously indulgent, breakfast berry parfaits with blueberry sauce, low carb nut granola and fresh raspberries makes the perfect easy breakfast.

 - 2 tablespoons pumpkin seeds

-- 1-2 tablespoons honey/maple syrup ( to taste)
+- 1-2 tablespoons honey/maple syrup/low carb sweetener to taste (optional)

 - pinch of salt